-Health insurance networks are groups of doctors and medical care providers who are under contract to treat patients with a certain insurance plan.
+Health insurance networks are groups of doctors and hospitals who are under contract to treat patients with a certain insurance plan.

 If you're seeing a doctor, for example, who is part of the network your plan covers, then that coverage is considered in-network, which is generally cheaper than out of network care.